 When Does Board Diversity Benefit Shareholders?
 Strategic Deadlock as a Commitment to Monitor

-We ask when and how a diverse board can benefit shareholders.
+ask how and when a diverse board can benefit shareholders.
 Board diversity may be value-increasing even if some directors have agendas that are not perfectly aligned with shareholders' interests.
 Diversity commits the board to a high information standard because directors with opposing agendas are deadlocked unless they have persuasive information in support of the optimal course of action.
-Since deadlock is costly, diversity strengthens directors' incentives to gather information ex ante, which raises expected firm value.
-Diversity is more likely desirable if the firm's information environment is poor and if directors' opposing agendas are accompanied by sufficiently strong incentives for value maximization.
-However, if directors cannot credibly communicate their information, a homogeneous board dominates a diverse board.
+Since deadlock is costly, diversity strengthens directors' incentives to gather information ex ante and can mitigate free-riding behavior.
+Diversity is more likely desirable if the firm's information environment is poor and if directors' opposing agendas are accompanied by intermediate incentives for value maximization.
+However, if directors cannot credibly communicate their information, a homogeneous board may dominate a diverse board.

 JEL Classification: G34